MetaFam/TheGame/docs/Guilding/what-why-how-of-your-dao.md

 ### What do you want to achieve?

-> Take time to really think it through & condense into a sentence.
+> Take time to really think it through & condense it into a sentence.

 ### What are the three most important [values](https://www.google.com/search?q=list+of+values&sxsrf=ALeKk00gKf4qjEK4puOgs1zch0Q-z3SeRw:1601637375655&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiysNaW5JXsAhUql4sKHaZdCoYQ_AUoAXoECBkQAw&biw=2091&bih=1225) to this organization?